Joeboy/PicoLV2/README.md

 ## LV2

 I can't claim to be an expert on plugin formats, but LV2 seems very open and extensible, and I kind of know it already.
-For now I'm focusing on being able to compile and run the binary part on the Pico 2.
-At some point I'll have to figure out what to do with the metadata (.ttl) files, particularly wrt ports and connections.
-For now I'm just assuming Port 0 is a USB input and Port 1 is a mono audio output.

 There are lots of LV2 plugins out there.
 I'm hoping that at least some of the simpler effects plugins might just work with minimal changes.
 I haven't tried